PyPSA/pypsa-usa/README.md

   retrieve_natura_raster: true
 ```

+Note: The `build_renewable_profiles` rule will take ~10-15 minutes to run the first time you run the workflow.
+After that, changing the number of clusters, load, or generator configurations will not require rebuilding the renewable profiles.
+Changes to `renewables` configuration will cause re-run of `build_renewable_profiles`.

 ### Troubleshooting:

 To force the execution of a portion of the workflow up to a given rule, cd to the `workflow` directory and run: